Changing GST Basis in Xero Post Conversion

 1. Create a manual journal.

-2. Code all entries to the GST account using the relevant tax rates, and date the journal so it’s included in the correct period.
+2. Code all entries to the GST account using the relevant tax rates.

 1. Reduce sales (G1) by 11,000 (inclusive of 1,000 GST).